Prospects for detecting gravitational waves from eccentric subsolar mass compact binaries: Discussions and conclusions

 \section{Discussions and conclusions}

-In this work, we investigate the prospects for detecting gravitational wave signals from eccentric sub-solar mass binary black hole inspiral, which would be a signature for primordial black hole binaries formed by dynamical capture in the local Universe.
+In this work, we investigate the prospects for detecting gravitational-wave signals from eccentric subsolar mass binary black hole inspirals, which would be a signature for primordial black hole binaries formed by dynamical capture in the local universe.
 The merger rate and eccentricity distribution for binaries assuming a delta function mass distribution varying in $[0.01,1]\msun$ are derived.
-For $1\msun-1~\msun$ binaries, the detection rate is $\mathcal{O}(1)$/year for Advanced LIGO and Virgo with design sensitivity, if primordial black holes account for a majority of dark matter, and $12\%(3\%)$ of the sources have $e^\mathrm{10Hz}\ge0.01(0.1)$, thus eccentric signals may be detected with a few years of observation based on the assumed model.
-For $0.1-0.1\msun$ and $0.01-0.01~\msun$ binaries the detection rate would be too low for the second generation ground-based detectors, but is promising to be detected by the third generation detectors.
-Conversely, non-detection in the future would put constraints on our understanding for this formation channel.
+For $1\msun-1~\msun$ binaries, the detection rate is $\mathcal{O}(1)$/yr for Advanced LIGO and Virgo with design sensitivity, if primordial black holes account for a majority of dark matter, and $12\%(3\%)$ of the sources have $e^\mathrm{10Hz}\ge0.01(0.1)$, thus eccentric signals may be detected with a few years of observation based on the assumed model.
+For $0.1-0.1\msun$ and $0.01-0.01~\msun$ binaries the detection rate would be too low for the second generation ground-based detectors, but it is promising for detection by the third generation detectors.
+Conversely, nondetection in the future would put constraints on our understanding of this formation channel.

 We also investigate what fraction of the eccentric binaries can be missed by using quasi-circular waveform template bank.
-Results show current targeted searches can miss $41\%$ and $6\%$ of the events with component mass $0.1\msun$ and $1\msun$, respectively, with Advanced LIGO designed sensitivity, due to the eccentricity of primordial black hole binaries arising from dynamical encounter in the local Universe.
+Results show that current targeted searches can miss $41\%$ and $6\%$ of the events with component masses of $0.1\msun$ and $1\msun$, respectively, with Advanced LIGO designed sensitivity, due to the eccentricity of primordial black hole binaries arising from dynamical encounter in the local universe.

 For the formation scenario of primordial black hole binaries, we only consider the two-body direct capture through gravitational-wave braking.
-Other mechanisms such as three body interaction via Kozai-Lidov effects \citep{Kozai,Lidov} may further improve the event rate, and would be interesting to consider in a future work.
+Other mechanisms such as three-body interaction via Kozai-Lidov effects \citep{Kozai,Lidov} may further improve the event rate, and would be interesting to consider in a future work.